-You can authorise someone else to deal with HM Revenue and Customs (HMRC) for you, eg an accountant, friend or relative.
+You can authorise someone else to deal with HM Revenue and Customs (HMRC) for you, for example an accountant, friend or relative.

 If you have to fill in a Self Assessment tax return, HMRC will send all correspondence to the person you’ve authorised - except tax bills or refunds.
 Otherwise, HMRC will continue to write to you.